domfarolino/algorithms/src/datastructures/BinarySearchTree/README.md

   }
 ```

-Note the above function must take in a root, which will be the tree's private `root` initially.
+Note the above function must take in a root, which will be the tree's private `root_` initially.
 This means that it
-must be called from our `add` wrapper function the first time in order to get the private `root`.
+must be called from our `add` wrapper function the first time in order to get the private `root_`.

-With the above statements, it is clear that, in general, the `addHelper` function will never have to deal with a `NULL`
+With the above statements, it is clear that, in general, the `addHelper` function will never have to deal with a `nullptr`
 root in the average case.
-This means we won't have to perform any `NULL` checks in the beginning of our function before
+This means we won't have to perform any `nullptr` checks in the beginning of our function before
 accessing things like `root->left` and `root->right`, since root will always be non-null.

-Now it's time to consider the edge case in which the root of the actual tree is `NULL` (tree is empty).
+Now it's time to consider the edge case in which the root of the actual tree is `nullptr` (tree is empty).
 How can our algorithm
 handle this?
-We could of course add a `NULL` check at the beginning of our function, though this is a little wasteful since we'd
+We could of course add a `nullptr` check at the beginning of our function, though this is a little wasteful since we'd
-only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given
+only *need* to perform this `nullptr` check the very first time, since we just saw that in the average case we'll always be given
 a non-null root.
 The smart way to handle this is to cater to the edge case in the wrapper function `add` that calls the
 recursive `addHelper` algorithm.
-Here, we're going to be dealing with the private `root` variable so we can check to see if
+Here, we're going to be dealing with the private `root_` variable so we can check to see if
-the actual tree's `root = NULL` before passing it along.
+the actual tree's `root_ = nullptr` before passing it along.
 If so, we can create the root, thus adding the very first
 node in the tree.
 If not, we can pass it along like we normally would.
 Yeah!
 We've successfully condensed our edge case
-handling logic so we're not performing extraneous NULL checks when unnecessary.
+handling logic so we're not performing extraneous nullptr checks when unnecessary.

 <a name="exists"></a>
-### `void BST<T>::exists(T elem);`
+### `void BinarySearchTree<T>::Exists(T elem);`

 <a name="exists-helper"></a>
-### `void BST<T>::existsHelper(T elem, TreeNode<T> *root);`
+### `void BinarySearchTree<T>::ExistsHelper(T elem, TreeNode<T> *root);`

 The `exists` and `existsHelper` methods have similar mechanics to the `add` method above, so a lot of the boilerplate will
 be skipped.
 The idea behind this algorithm is fairly intuitive in that we just want to recurse down the tree until we either:

  1. Find the node we're looking for
- 1. Or get to a `NULL` node (the one we're looking for didn't exist)
+ 1. Or get to a `nullptr` node (the one we're looking for didn't exist)

 In the average case of a full tree with our node somewhere in the tree, we'll eventually recurse downward comparing the value
 we're given against the value of the current frame's root node.
 We'll start the whole thing off with the actual root of the tree,
 suggesting we'll need a wrapper function to kick this off.
 When recursing downward, there is no need to check if the subtree we're
-about to recurse to is `NULL` before we recurse like we did with `add`; instead we can just recurse to it and check in the
+about to recurse to is `nullptr` before we recurse like we did with `add`; instead we can just recurse to it and check in the
-next frame if that root is `NULL`.
-Doing both would yield in extraneous `NULL` checks.
+next frame if that root is `nullptr`.
+Doing both would yield in extraneous `nullptr` checks.
 With this information, we know the wrapper
 function `exists` doesn't have to provide any logic at all.
 It can just simply kick off the first call of the `existsHelper`
-function with the private `root` of the tree.
+function with the private `root_` of the tree.

 <a name="remove"></a>
-### `void BST<T>::remove(T elem);`
+### `void BinarySearchTree<T>::Remove(T elem);`

 <a name="remove-helper"></a>
-### `void BST<T>::removeHelper(T elem, TreeNode<T> *root);`
+### `void BinarySearchTree<T>::RemoveHelper(T elem, TreeNode<T> *root);`

 Removing a node from a BST is more difficult than adding or finding and, since most sources tend to show the solution with little
 or poor explanation, I intend to start with the basics to explain how this algorithm works.
 There are only three cases to consider